 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-fastigata – this is reported to be a corruption of fastigiata which is Latin for “having spreading or erect branches which are almost parallel so as to create a column-like shape or appearance” (horticultural term is “fastigiate”)
+fastigata – this is reported to be a corruption of fastigiata which is Latin for “having spreading or erect branches which are almost parallel so as to create a column-like shape or appearance” (a horticultural term for such trees is “fastigiate”)

 This species is not considered to be at risk of extinction in the wild.